-We share some tips on writing a good testimonial to improve your website performance and sales.
+Here in this article we are sharing some tips on how to write a good testimonial in order to improve your website performance and sales.

 Compare this to a straightforward sales pitch where you advertise your product or service.
 The latter often comes off as trying too hard and not as credible as a testimonial.